DTjomsland/sprout_planner/README.md

 ## Chosen Database System

 The database system used for this API is PostgreSQL.
 PostgreSQL is an open source object-relational database system that utilizes the SQL language.
-I chose PostgreSQL due to it's track record  of being scalable, secure, and ensuring data integrity.
-PostgreSQL is also beginner friendly.
-Since this is my first API, that played a large role in choosing it.
+I chose PostgreSQL due to it's track record of being scalable, reliable, secure, and ensuring data integrity.
+It's been in development for over 30 years.
+In this time, many companies and professionals have contributed to the project, so its current state is the culmination of 25 years of innovation driven by those that actively use it.
+PostgreSQL is also free to use, which saved any costs that I may have faced using other projects.
+It is also beginner friendly once it is set up.
+Since this is my first API, its ease-of-use played a large role in choosing it.

 Despite the benefits, there are some drawbacks to choosing PostgreSQL.
 In regards to performance, PostgreSQL is slower than competitors such as MySQL.
 PostgreSQL places compatibility at the top of it's list, so changes for improvements in speed are more involved than its competitors.
-Overall, I found PostgreSQL easy to work with despite being rather green in the API world.
+Installation and configuration of PostgreSQL can be more difficult for beginners which could be an issue for those who aren't familiar with troubleshooting computer programs.
+Overall, I found PostgreSQL to be an excellent choice despite its drawbacks.
+I found it easy to work with despite being rather green in the API world.

 <br>

 ## Key functionalities and Benefits of an ORM
 Object-Relational-Mapping is a technique for writing queries using the object-oriented paradigm preferred by the developer.
+It creates an object oriented layer between the  layer between the programmer and the database that removes the need to write SQL queries.

 For instance, in the case of SQL, a typical query would look something like this:

 ```
 SELECT customers.id